sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 ## Eiffel Tower

-My next destination was the Eiffel Tower.
-I decided to walk from the Arc de Triomphe to the tower so that I could see some of the nice streets outside the main tourist trap area.
+My next destination was the Eiffel Tower, but rather than ride the subway to it, I decided to just walk from the Arc de Triomphe to the tower.
+I took a route via some side streets outside the main tourist-y area.
+The area that I walked through had lots of streets named after scientists and explorers.
+There was Rue Galilée, Rue Kepler, Rue Newton, and Rue Euler.
+The streets were very nice, and seemed more residential.
+There were lots of people who looked like locals walking around.
+I even saw a boy walking to or from his fencing practice.

-* road names of random scientists

-* statue to the WW1?
+Then I came to the Place des Etats-Unis which is a road that goes around the Thomas Jefferson Square.
+The square holds a monument to the Americans who volunteered to fight in the French armed forces during WWI and died in service.
+Oddly, there is a plaque on the back which was added much later that commemorates something about American volunteers during WWII who joined the resistance in Vichy France.
+I did a bunch of searching online and found nothing about why the additional plaque was added.

+{{< figure
+      src="./images/memorial-volunteers.jpg"
+      link="./images/memorial-volunteers.jpg"
+      target="_blank"
+      title="Monument aux Volontaires américains"
+>}}

+In general, I was surprised by the amount of monuments and statues which commemorated Americans.
+Given that France is our oldest ally, I guess it makes sense, but it was still unexpected.

 * statue across from Tour Eiffel